-Hot water mode
+Hot water mode - HE CB25/33 only

-- 1. Set the selector switch to r (DHW only) and fully open a hot water tap. - 2.
+- 1. Set the selector switch to $rac{-}{}(DHW \text{ only})$ and fully open a hot water tap. - 2.
 The burner will light at the ignition rate and the burner pressure will increase to maximum. - 3.
 Gradually close the hot tap and check that the burner pressure decreases to its minimum.
 Fully open the tap and check that the burner pressure increases.
 Close the tap and check that the burner goes off.